apollographql/spotify-showcase/README.md

 ***Note**: We are using only the Spotify REST API as our datasource for demonstration purposes.
 The subscriptions subgraph implements a polling mechanism that we host on a dedicated infrastructure while the "query" subgraph is hosted on serverless infrastructure*

-### Subgraph responsibilities

-**playback** - This subgraph has been designed to handle the Subscription/Mutation operations for our graph.
-The subgraph is hosted on a dedicated piece of infrastructure (Railway) because it needs to be long lived with subscriptions support.

-**spotify** - This subgraph handles all of the Query operations for our graph and is hosted on serverless infrastructure (Netlify/AWS Lambda).
-Hosting in serverless is more cost effective for this single service in our overall architecture.

 ## Getting started

 1. Clone this repo